sbrl/research-smflooding/hackathon-202203/README.md

 ## Getting Started

 ### Step 1: Download the code
 TODO: Include instructions on cloning the repository here.
-As of 2022-02-28, we don't currently know where we're hosting the GitHub repo
+As of 2022-02-28, we don't currently know where we're hosting the GitHub repo.

 ### Step 2: Download the dataset and model
+The example code does not include the pretrained model or datasets, as these are larger files that can't be hosted in a git repository on GitHub.

+Instead, these are hosted on-campus for faster downloads.
+We'll need to download a pre-trained model and some tweets to work with.

 **Important:** You must be on the University's network to access these links!
 Any of the following will work: